canalplus/rx-player/doc/architecture/api/index.md

     given moment (for example, the current bitrate), which internally is only sent as an event by some module.
-    It is thus the role of the API to store that information when it receives this event to then communicating it back to the user.
+    It is thus the role of the API to store that information when it receives this event to then communicate it back to the user.

  A huge part of what is defined in that file is actually the entire API, as